Signup

 • Uploads

-Click on the arrow icon next to each section to expand or collapse the category for viewing and editing.
-Within each section, you can use dropdown menus to select and save your preferences, such as your preferred start page after login, the number of images displayed in the results list, or the sorting criteria for images in your collections.
+Within each section, you can use the dropdown menus to select and save options such as your preferred start page after login, the number of images displayed in the search results, or the sorting criteria for the images in your collections.

 Inactive Users